-The success or failure of a business can often rest in the hands of its most valuable asset - its people.
+The success or failure of a business rests in the hands of its most valuable asset - its people.
 No matter how great the products or services, a business' wellbeing is often shaped by the day-to-day actions and decisions of its employees.

 Success hinges on finding the right people.
 These are the ones whose knowledge, skills, experience and personal qualities match your business needs.
 Ideally, they'll be hardworking, enthusiastic and committed.
 Small businesses can't afford to carry dead weight.

 You might need advice when recruiting your first employee.
-The first step is recognising what contribution the job must make to your business.
-Drawing up a job specification can help you identify what it is that you need doing and the skills and knowledge required for your new employee to be able to carry out the job.
+The first step is recognising what contribution the role must make to your business.
+Drawing up a job specification can help you identify what it is that you need doing, and the skills and knowledge required for your new employee to be able to carry out the job.

 Your recruitment procedures must be spot on, but this needn't be expensive.
 Once you know what the role is, and the skills and knowledge needed to do it, you can draw up a person specification and a job advertisement.

-The options for advertising your job are many and varied - from an advertisement in a local shop window, job centre or newspaper to a placing on a specialist online jobsite.
-Think about where you are most likely to reach potential candidates and concentrate your resources there.
+The options for advertising your job are many and varied - from local shop windows, job centres or newspapers to specialist online job sites and recruitment agencies.
+Think about where you are most likely to reach potential, quality candidates, and concentrate your resources there.

 Ensuring a level playing field for all potential job applicants is a legal requirement, while enabling you to recruit from as wide a talent pool as possible.
 Interviews must also be free from discrimination.